Skip to main content

 Plaintiffs can consider filing toxic exposure lawsuits and product liability claims against the manufacturers and distributors of toxic industrial or household products.
 Plaintiffs are alleging that herbicide manufacturers sold hazardous products and failed to warn the end user about the inherent dangers of their products.

 Class Action Chlorpyrifos lawsuits are currently being filed on behalf of plaintiffs.
 The Lyon Firm accepts cases on a contingency fee basis, and offers free case evaluations.
-A settlement could help you pay for medical costs, lost wages, and compensate for your pain and suffering.
+A settlement could help you pay for medical costs, lost wages, and compensate you for your pain and suffering.
 Pursuing a toxic exposure claim can also push chemical manufacturers to fully test their products before releasing them to the public.

 Current chlorpyrifos lawsuits, filed in California, have been filed by parents on behalf of their children to recover damages related to alleged exposure to chlorpyrifos-containing pesticide products during gestation and infancy.